-It is in your best interest to frame your application in terms of the selection criteria so that the selection advisory committee has enough information to make an informed decision about your claims for selection.
-The selection criteria lists the qualifications, abilities and experience that the selection advisory committee will be seeking in the successful applicant.
+It is in your best interest to frame your application in terms of the selection criteria or job specific capabilities so that the selection advisory committee has enough information to make an informed decision about your claims for selection.
+The selection criteria or job specific capabilities lists the qualifications, abilities and experience that the selection advisory committee will be seeking in the successful applicant.
 Before making a decision to apply for an employment opportunity in Comcare you should study the selection documentation and speak to the contact officer if you require any further information.
 You should also explore the Comcare website for more information about our agency.

 Preparing your application

 If you are not familiar with the Australian Public Service, you may find this resource useful: Cracking the Code: How to apply for jobs in the Australian Public Service.

 Application Cover Sheet - Personal Details: Personal details provide us with vital eligibility, referee and contact information.
 It is also an opportunity to let us know whether you need any assistance during the process.